emdoem/hatful-of-pears/README.md

 This will be an app for calculating dance competition results at swing dance festivals.
 Calculations will be based on Skating System (https://en.wikipedia.org/wiki/Skating_system).
 I will try to handle most of popular cases (solo competions, leaders and followers judged separately or as couples).

-A first, static deployment to calculate dance competition finals: https://hatful-of-pears.vercel.app/
+A static deployment to calculate dance competition finals: https://hatful-of-pears.vercel.app/

 Eventually a mobile app (or app opened in phone's browser) would gather scores from judges directly and results could go live to users visiting app as guests.